radian-software/prescient.el/README.md

 `company-prescient.el` adapt the library for usage with various frameworks.

+`prescient.el` also provides a completion style (`prescient`) for filtering candidates via Emacs's generic minibuffer completion, such as [Icomplete], though no package is provided for setting up sorting with these more generic frameworks.

 As compared to other packages which accomplish similar tasks, including [IDO], [Ivy], [Helm], [Smex], [Flx], [Historian], and [Company-Statistics], `prescient.el` aims to be simpler, more